alkhe/fluxette/README.md

 ```

 **flux.unhook(fn)**
-Deregister a function that was previously registered as a listener.
+Deregisters a function that was previously registered as a listener.

 ```js
 let fn = (state, actions) => {